Want to Improve? I do.

 My butt is killing me.
-Right at the top where my gluteus medius attaches to the top of my pelvis.
-It a smaller muscle right at the top of your rear that helps you balance and controls sideways movement of the legs.
+Right at the top where the hamstrings attach to the top of my pelvis.
+It’s one of the smaller muscles, right at the top of your rear, that helps you balance and control sideways movement of the legs.

-Doing something different is the key to any improvement.
-It’s obvious when you think about it – how could we ever improve doing x by only doing x?
+Doing something different is a key to any improvement.
+It’s obvious when you think about it.
+Once we learn how to do something we have to expand to improve.
+So we do lateral exercises.
+Or learn a new knitting knot.
 This is why marathoners do sprints.
 They need more than the long drudge of mere miles to earn their best times.
 This is why we do word problems in math.
 This is why we experiment with whole wheat flour instead of using the bleached white stuff.
 Different results required different inputs.

 How do you want to improve?
 What are you doing now to maintain your skills?
 What do you need to do in order to improve those skills?
 Whatever it is, it will be awkward at first.
-What you are good at felt awkward once.
-But keep at it and the new habit begins to feel comfortable.
+But what you are good at felt awkward once, too.
+Keep at it, though, and the new habit begins to feel comfortable.
 It starts to feel right.
 And then you’re on the track to improvement and accomplishment.

 So have at it.
 Do something different.
 Put yourself in a weird place.
 Do something out of character.
 You’ll be better for it.

 Thanks so much for reading.
 Can you think of someone else who would enjoy the post?
 Please mail it to them or share with your favorite social media using one of the icons below.
 And won’t you follow me?
 You can do so in the sidebar.
 Thanks again!
 And feel free to comment!